BandGigz

 8. Cancellation Policy and Strikes

-BandGigz uses a strike-based cancellation policy.
-Strikes track reliability on the platform and appear on artist profiles so venues can make informed hiring decisions.
+BandGigz uses a strike-based cancellation policy that applies to both artists and venues.
+Strikes track reliability on the platform; an artist's strike count is visible to venues reviewing their applications, and strikes count toward account flags and suspension for either party.
 BandGigz does not impose monetary cancellation penalties on artists or venues at this time.

 Artist cancellations